 "Come on, put your back into it.
 A Watcher scoffs at gravity." – Giles to Spike, Restless

-It was cold and dark and Faith couldn't see her hand in front of her face.
-"Just friggin' great," she cursed.
+It was cold and dark, and Faith couldn't see her hand in front of her face.
+"Just friggin' great," she said.
 She turned slowly, trying to find some light in the darkness.
 There was none.

 He didn't answer.

 They didn't answer.
 She drew the line at calling for Xander or his new girlfriend.

 "So I'm all alone here?"

 "Not exactly." a voice said just behind her.

 She whipped around, hand already turning into a fist, ready to strike.
 She pulled back with a quick intake of breath.